CRAFT for Friends & Family

-CRAFT approach is a system for helping friends and family members change the way that they are interact with a loved one who has a substance use problem
+CRAFT approach is a system for helping friends and family members who are of adult age to change the way that they are interact with a loved one who has a substance use problem.

 Research on CRAFT shows that about 70% of families who receive CRAFT are able to get their loved ones into treatment within a year (Miller, Meyers, & Tonigan, 1999).
 CRAFT also helps family members improve their own lives, whether their loved one ends up seeking treatment or not.